VulnerabilityHistoryProject/chromium-vulnerabilities/README.md

   end
   ```
   * You can always do `rails data:chromium:nogit` to reload things without hitting GitHub - helpful for quicker debugging.

+# After Merging in New CVEs

+After we merge in a bunch of PRs, here's a checklist of what needs updating, and in what order:

+  * Add mentioned commits (default options should be good enough)
+  * Generate weeklies (skip existing)